-The Branding Editor is a new tool designed to enable the editing and previewing of Slate branding while keeping the current branding files unchanged.
+The Branding Editor enables editing and previewing Slate branding while keeping current branding files unchanged.

 To access this tool:

-- then, from the Branding section, select Branding Editor.
+- In the Branding section, locate and select Branding Editor.

 To edit Slate branding in the Branding Editor:

-- Click Import Production to load existing branding files.
+- Click Import Current to load existing branding files.